starship-app/starship-app/README.md

 sudo service mongod start
 ```

-Start the Express server in the main project directory on port 3001.
-This command tells node to use port 3001 to avoid port conflicts with the default port 3000 that React will use.
+Start the Express server in the main project directory.
 ```
-PORT=3001 node bin/www
+npm run devstart
 ```

-Got to http://localhost:3001 to make sure your Express server is up and running.
+Got to http://localhost:3001 to see the Express server.

 Open another terminal.
 Start the React client side development proxy to Express by first changing into the React directory in the ``client`` folder.
 Run the React server with: